Hintco logo

 The H2Global auctions are divided into supply-side (HPA) and demand-side (HSA) auctions.

-In principle, all companies or consortia that produce renewable hydrogen or derivatives such as renewable ammonia and methanol) can participate in HPA auctions targeting these products.
-However, Hintco determinesminimum requirements that are subject to change for each tender.
+In principle, all companies or consortia that produce renewable hydrogen or derivatives such as renewable ammonia and methanol can participate in the supply-side auctions targeting these products.

 How and when can I take part in the H2Global tenders?